graphicallychallenged/fillout-test/README.md

 ## 🧪 Tests

-We use Jest and React Testing Library to ensure:
+I used Jest and React Testing Library to ensure:

  **Unit coverage** of all components, focusing on rendering, interactions, and accessibility attributes.
  **Accessibility** checks via role and aria-label queries.